Rahman-Nayemur64/Ecommerce-data---EDA-Dashboard-Design-Visual-Analytics/README.md

 - Mean imputation is used for missing numeric values; other approaches can be applied as needed
 - Text columns include leading spaces that are handled during cleaning

-## Author

-Created for ecommerce data analysis and cleaning practice

-## License

-Open for educational and commercial use